-- Acetylsalicylic acid (low dose), since the blood thinning effect may be impaired - Medicines for thinning the blood (such as warfarin), since ibuprofen may enhance the effects of these medicines.
-Phenytoin (for epilepsy), since the effect of phenytoin may be - enhanced.
-Selective serotonin reuptake inhibitors (medicines used for depression), as these may increase the risk of gastrointestinal - Lithium (a medicine for manic depressive illness and depression), since the effect of lithium may be enhanced. - Probenecid and sulfinpyrazones (medicines for gout), since the excretion of ibuprofen may be delayed. - Medicines for high blood pressure and water tablets, since ibuprofen may diminish the effects of these medicines and there could be a possible increased risk for the kidney. - Potassium sparing diuretics e.g. amiloride, potassium canrepate, spironolactone, triamterene.
-Since this may lead to hyperkalaemia.
-Methotrexate (a medicine for cancer or rheumatism), since the - effect of methotrexate may be enhanced. • Tacrolimus and cyclosporine (immunosuppressive medicines), since kidney damage may occur. - Zidovudine (a medicine for treating HIV/Aids), since the use of Nurofen may result in an increased risk of bleeding into a joint or a. bleeding that leads to swelling in HIV (+) haemophiliacs.
-Sulfonylureas (antidiabetic medicines), interactions may be - possible.
-Quinolone antibiotics, since the risk of convulsions (fits) may be increased. - Voriconazole and fluconazole (CYP2C9 inhibitors) used for fungal infections Since the effect of ibuprofen may increase.
-Reduction of the ibuprofen dose should be considered, particularly when e ibunraten is administered with fluconazole. - Baclofen, Baclofen toxicity may develop after starting ibuprofen.
-Ritonavir, Ritonavir may increase the plasma concentrations of - Aminoglycosides, NSAIDs may decrease the excretion of aminoglycosides.
+- Glucocorticoids (medical products containing cortisone or cortisone-like substances) since this may increase the risk of gastrointestinal ulcers or bleeding - Anti-platelet agents, since this may increase the risk of bleeding - Acetylsalicylic acid (low dose) since the blood thinning effect may be impaired - Medicines for thinning the blood (such as warfarin) since ibuprofen may enhance the effects of these medicines - Phenytoin (for epilepsy) since the effect of phenytoin may be enhanced - Selective serotonin reuptake inhibitors (medicines used for depression) as these may increase the risk of gastrointestinal bleeding - Lithium (a medicine for manic depressive illness and depression) since the effect of lithium may be enhanced - Probenecid and sulfinpyrazones (medicines for gout) since the excretion of ibuprofen may be delayed - Medicines for high blood pressure and water tablets, since ibuprofen may diminish the effects of these medicines and there could be a possible increased risk for the kidney - Potassium sparing diuretics e.g. amiloride, potassium canreoate, spironolactone, triamterene, since this may lead to hyperkalaemia - Methotrexate (a medicine for cancer or rheumatism) since the effect of methotrexate may be enhanced - Tacrolimus and cyclosporine (immunosuppressive medicines) since kidney damage may occur - Zidovudine (a medicine for treating HIV/AIDS) since the use of Nurofen may result in an increased risk of bleeding into a joint or a bleeding that leads to swelling in HIV (+) haemophiliacs - Sulfonylureas (antidiabetic medicines) interactions may be possible - Quinolone antibiotics since the risk of convulsions (fits) may be increased - Voriconazole and fluconazole (CYP2C9 inhibitors) used for fungal infections, since the effect of ibuprofen may increase.
+Reduction of the ibuprofen dose should be considered, particularly when high-dose ibuprofen is administered with either voriconazole or fluconazole - Baclofen Baclofen toxicity may develop after starting ibuprofen - Ritonavir Ritonavir may increase the plasma concentrations of NSAIDs - Aminoglycosides NSAIDs may decrease the excretion of aminoglycosides